 The truth is that it has always been God’s will for men and women to work.
 Going all the way back to the garden of Eden, the Bible says that God put Adam in the garden to tend (cultivate) and keep (guard) it (Genesis 2:15).
 As for Eve, God’s command was, “Be fruitful and multiply” (Genesis 1:28).
 Does anyone want to argue that raising kids doesn’t involve work?

 In conclusion, let me say that God understands the human body far better than we do, and He knows that it functions best when it is active.
 That’s why He commands us to work.
 He doesn’t see work as a necessary evil.
-To the contrary, He sees it as a foundational building block of human existence.
+Much to the contrary, He sees it as a foundational building block of human existence.
 And let’s admit that if He sees it that way, you and I should as well.